 - Telluride Angler - Another Colorado fly shop with an online store.

 Fly Rods at Amazon - Amazon has a massive selection of fly fishing combination packages (outfits) available.
-Packages available range from high-end gear, lots of quality mid-range packages, down to junk you wouldn't give to your worse enemy.
-Because of this, an angler who is looking to purchase a rod at Amazon (and the prices generally are the best you'll find), my suggestion is to use the following links to help "weed out the junk."
+Packages available range from high-end gear, lots of quality mid-range packages, to low-quality entry level outfits.
+Because of this, anglers looking to purchase a rod at Amazon (and the prices generally are the best you'll find), my suggestion is to use the following links to help "weed out the low quality items."
 I created these links to specifically lead to only good quality fly fishing combination / fly fishing outfits sold on the Amazon website.